 Extensive glazing to the building’s exterior offers an abundance of natural light and warmth and to provide views to Whakarewarewa forest outside.
 In order to draw in the public from the redwoods along Titokorangi Drive to the building’s warm and inviting interiors, the building needed to be visually striking.
 The design strategy for the boldy coloured fritted pattern to the facade evokes a leafy forest canopy over the timber structure within.
-Colours were inspired by the evergreen natives and deciduous exotics surrounding the building, both of which are utilised in the scientific studies carried out by Scion in their endeavors to promote forestry-based technology.
+Colours were inspired by the evergreen natives and deciduous exotics surrounding the building, both of which are utilised in the scientific studies carried out by Scion in their endeavours to promote forestry-based technology.

 The coloured frit is also vital for the building’s thermal strategy.
 Used in conjunction with low-e performance glazing to regulate the internal temperature and loads, the pattern increases frit density depending on the shade and density of the colours and is then applied to north and western facades which alter in gradient up the height of the building to help regulate internal temperatures.
 Conversely, the colour pattern density is more sparse to eastern and southern facades.